 When you apply for a UK visa, you submit your application form, supporting documents, and attend the interview.
 After that, you wait for your visa approval.
 But sometimes your visa may be refused.
 But – fear not – you will usually have the option to appeal and reapply.
 And one such option is via Judicial Review.

-For certain visa applications, applicants get no rights to appeal while some visa applicants get full rights of appeal in cases where their visa is refused.
+For certain visa applications, applicants get no rights to appeal while some visa application applicants get full rights of appeal in case their visa is refused.
 Those who have full rights of appeal are:

 - Partners, children and other dependent relatives of a UK citizen or of a person settled in UK, who are applying for a visa to come to the UK with a view to settlement.